-Where they were primarily used outdoors at large sporting events or other venues, the screens are now popping up indoors — primarily making the transition because of the lowering in price point and the flexibility of what types of shapes you can make the LED screens to morph into.
+Digital displays are always changing, so it’s crucial to understand the existing difference between LED and LCD screens.
+Where they were primarily used outdoors at large sporting events or other venues, LED screens are now popping up indoors – mostly thanks to a lowered price point and the flexibility of LED screen shapes.

-As the popularity of LED screens grow, there is still confusion regarding which kind of commercial grade screen should be used: LED or LCD?
+As the popularity of LED screens grows, there’s still confusion regarding which kind of commercial-grade screen should be used: LED or LCD?

 Overview of LED

 When To Use LED Screens

 LED screens can range in size anywhere from 10 inches up to 95 inches.
 This type of display uses light emitting diodes to visualize images.